 One of the main focuses of her class is the question, “What makes consent valid?”
 As we move towards a consent-based economy, this is an important question to ask.Consent cannot be valid if it is coerced or forced.

 Likewise, consent becomes less valid when asymmetrical power relations are at play.
-For example, because women—in particular women of color—are asymmetrically disempowered through the wage gap (i.e., women make 79 cents to the white man’s dollar, Black women make 63 cents to the white man’s dollar, Indigenous women make 58 cents to the white man’s dollar, and if a woman is trans, these numbers are virtually cut in half).
-The wage gap is one of a number of factors that systemically disempower women, and because women are more likely to find themselves with less access to money, it disproportionately puts women in the precarious position of feeling pressured to sometimes consent to things they don’t want to do.
+For example, because women—in particular women of color—are asymmetrically disempowered through the wage gap (i.e., women make 79 cents to the white man’s dollar, Black women make 63 cents to the white man’s dollar, Indigenous women make 59 cents to the white man’s dollar, and if a woman is trans, these numbers are nearly cut in half) it reduces their ability to give valid consent.
+Because women are more likely to find themselves with less access to money, it disproportionately puts women in the precarious position of feeling pressured to sometimes consent to things they don’t want to do.
 In this way, the legitimacy of consent between romantic partners of different genders is thrown into question, and the need to remove these forms of systemic oppression is thrown into focus.

-Likewise, in a consent economy, each sector of the economy would need to be evaluated, sector by sector, to ensure that its operations did not impede the consent of others.
-The energy sector and the transportation sector for example have been found to fail to achieve consent while operating under the logic of capital.
-Other sectors whose operations impede consent when they are organized by the logic of capital include housing, prisons, military, education, and medicine.
-To transition to a consent economy, the logic of capital needs to be removed from these sectors and they need to be de-privatized.
-Some economic sectors, however, might be able to continue to operate under the logic of capital, with a few modifications.
-For example, the entertainment sectors (film, video games, magazines, etc) might be able to remain operating under a mostly capitalist logic, but factors that violate different kinds of consent would need to be removed.
+In transitioning to a consent economy, each sector of the economy would need to be evaluated, sector by sector, to ensure that its operations did not impede upon the consent of others.
+For example, the energy sector and the transportation sector have been found to fail to achieve consent while operating under the logic of capital.
+Other sectors whose operations impede upon consent when they are organized by the logic of capital include prisons, military, education, medicine, and housing.
+To transition to a consent economy, the logic of capital must to be removed from these sectors and they need to be de-privatized.
+However, some economic sectors might be able to continue to operate under the logic of capital, with a few modifications.
+For example, the entertainment sectors (film, video games, magazines, etc) might be able to remain operating under a mostly capitalist logic, with a level of speculative investment at play, but factors that violate different kinds of consent would still need to be removed.

 Within a consent economy, consent would also be centered in workplaces, community spaces, and relationships, with community members being ready to actively intervene and mitigate harm when survivors come forward to report non-consensual abusive behaviors.
 This means communities must do the work (before abuse happens) of proactively implementing adjudication processes that center survivors.
 Such processes remove those accused of engaging in abusive behavior from the spaces that survivors interact with, a move that allows survivors to heal while also preventing abusive behaviors from becoming a means to achieve hegemony with a given space.